john-/ham2mon/README.md

 The default settings are optimized for an Ettus B200.
 The RTL dongle will require raising the squelch and adjustment of the spectrum scale and threshold.

 The next iteration of this program will probably use gr-dsd to decode P25 public safety in the 800 MHz band.

+## Lockout File

+The Lockout file is a YAML file that can contain individual frequencies to be locked out as well as ranges of frequencies.
+All values are in Mhz (see the example for details).
+Requires the `-l/--lockout` option.

 ## Logging
 Application logging events are written to `ham2mon.log`.
 These are seperate from channel logging events (-L option) and are intended for application debugging.